ADVANTICS/documentation/charge-controllers/evcc_noise_developments.md

 actual noise profile that was observed.
 And in case the logs show our filter algorithm took the wrong decision, it will allow us to maybe figure out how to improve it :-).

-## In conclusion
+## In conclusion, it does not get yourself off the hook!

-This new PLC chipset firmware, plus the new noise detector, makes our vehicle charge controllers way more resilient to noise that they used to be!
+This new PLC chipset firmware, plus the new noise detector, makes our vehicle charge controllers way more resilient to noise than they used to be!

 However, if you go back to the fundamentals at the beginning of this page, you will notice these are sitting at the end of the list of actions you should carry out.
-Understand that what these filters are actually doing is just working around the effects of noise leading to incorrect readings.
+Understand that, what these filters are actually doing is just working around the effects of noise leading to incorrect readings.

 And they do so by applying statistical deductions.
 Or, said differently, it is pretty much guess